UtkarshBhatthere/ESP-Engine/README.md

 ## Features

-The ESP-Engine contains following Commands:
+The ESP-Engine contains following Commands (Use CTRL+Shift+P to check key Bindings for your system) :

 * `ESP-Engine.Initiate`: Convert current working directory to template IDF project.
 * `ESP-Engine.Build`: Compile the whole project and generate Bin files for flashing.